dpiponi/caustics/README.md

 (Make sure you clear out any old .png files before you start rendering the new ones.)

 I have also added some GLSL code.
-This is used at [https://www.shadertoy.com/view/ltlyzj](Shadertoy).
+This is used at [Shadertoy](https://www.shadertoy.com/view/ltlyzj).

 The images produced by my code disagreed with those at the NIST web site.
 Turns out my code was correct: http://dlmf.nist.gov/errata/

-keywords:
-wave optics
-catastrophe theory
-Pearcey integral
-swallowtail integral